Xe/ln/README.md

 If `Apply` returns `false`, the iteration through the rest of the filters is aborted, and the log is dropped from further processing.

-## Current Status: Initial Development / Concept
+### Current Status: Known Stable

 ## Copyright

-(c) 2015, Andrew Gwozdziewycz, BSD Licensed.
+(c) 2015-2018, Andrew Gwozdziewycz, Christine Dodrill, BSD Licensed.
 See LICENSE for more info.

+This library was forked from [apg's ln](https://github.com/apg/ln).
+This library is not the official ln (though it is mostly compatible with it), but it is at least what I think a logger should be.

+I'm probably wrong.